Vagonas1/TicTacToe/README.md

 # Pygame Tic Tac Toe

 A simple Tic Tac Toe game implemented using Pygame.
-This project allows you to play the classic game against another player on the same machine.
+This project allows you to play the classic game against another player or ai on the same machine.
 The game features a start menu and keeps track of the score, allowing for continuous play.

 ## Features